Our Latest News

 The genus Listeria currently includes 26 recognized species and 6 subspecies [1].
 Recent technological advances in whole genome sequencing have led to the discovery of many of these species.
 In addition, this technology has allowed researchers to divide the species into two clades, or groups in which the members are genetically similar and likely evolved from a common ancestor [2].
 The first clade – Listeria sensu stricto – is the clade of interest to public health since it includes the well-known food pathogen L. monocytogenes that causes listeriosis in humans [3].
 Therefore, detection of non-monocytogenes sensu stricto species is considered an indicator for an increased risk of L. monocytogenes contamination [3].
 The other clade – Listeria sensu lato – is found in the environment but is unable to colonize mammalian hosts due to missing genes involved in gastrointestinal infection [3].

-These recent technological advancements have allowed us at NQAC Dublin to provide our customers with accurate Listeria test results so that informed decisions about food quality and safety can be made.
+These recent advancements have allowed NQAC Dublin to provide our customers with accurate Listeria test results so that informed decisions about food quality and safety can be made.

 Please reach out to us at nqacdublincustomerservice@us.nestle.com if you have any questions and we would be happy to help.